-F. Stakeholder communication; and G. Site management. b) As required b) Where necessary, obtain permits from Council for specific events and ensure these are planned in accordance with the OEMP approved under part a) of this condition. c) The approved OEMP and any specific event management c) At all times plan (where related to a Council permitted event) must be kept available on site and be accessible at all times. d) Submit to the MEDQ upon request any specific event d) Within 5 management plan(s). business days of receipt of the request e) After undertaking a review of the OEMP approved under e) As required part a) of this condition, where there are significant changes to the provisions that will affect the operation of events on site and the resulting external impacts, submit to the MEDQ for Compliance Assessment the updated OEMP, in accordance with the requirements of part a) of this condition.
-Undertake any event on the site in accordance with the f) At all times approved, or any updated and approved OEMP, as the case may be.
-121. Compliance Assessment - Lighting Design a) Submit to the MEDQ for Compliance Assessment, Lighting a) Prior to Design Documentation for Development of Public Realm commencing areas not located in Road, certified by a suitably qualified and Public Realm experienced RPEQ, or a member of the Illuminating Works for the Engineering Society of Australia and New Zealand, certifying relevant Precinct that the Lighting Design Documentation complies with or Sub-precinct Australian Standard - AS/NZS 1158.3.1 Lighting for public spaces - Pedestrian area (Category P) lighting -Performance and Design requirements, and AS 4282:1997 Control of the Obtrusive Effects of Outdoor Lighting.
-The Lighting Design Documentation is to be in accordance with: The Approved PoD: Lighting Management Plan. revision F, prepared by WSP, dated 12.05.2017; The relevant Technical Criteria of the Approved PoD; iii) Brisbane City Plan 2014 Infrastructure Design Planning Scheme Policy; and iv) The Approved IMP, or an amended IMP approved under condition 88, titled Compliance Assessment - Amended Infrastructure Master Plan. b) Install the lighting in accordance with the Lighting Design b) Prior to the Documentation approved under part a) of this condition. commencing use for the relevant Precinct or Sub-precinct
+D. Security; E. Occupational health and safety; F. Stakeholder communication; and G. Site management. b) Where necessary, obtain permits from Council for specific events and ensure these are planned in accordance with the OEMP approved under part a) of this condition. b) As required c) The approved OEMP and any specific event management plan (where related to a Council permitted event) must be kept available on site and be accessible at all times. c) At all times d) Submit to the MEDQ upon request any specific event management plan(s). d) Within 5 business days of receipt of the request e) After undertaking a review of the OEMP approved under part a) of this condition, where there are significant changes to the provisions that will affect the operation of events on site and the resulting external impacts, submit to the MEDQ for Compliance Assessment the updated OEMP, in accordance with the requirements of part a) of this condition. e) As required f) Undertake any event on the site in accordance with the approved, or any updated and approved OEMP, as the case may be. f) At all times 121. Со mpliance Assessment - Lighting Design a) Submit to the MEDQ for Compliance Assessment, Lighting Design Documentation for Development of Public Realm areas not located in Road, certified by a suitably qualified and experienced RPEQ, or a member of the Illuminating Engineering Society of Australia and New Zealand, certifying that the Lighting Design Documentation complies with Australian Standard - AS/NZS 1158.3.1 Lighting for public spaces - Pedestrian area (Category P) lighting - Performance and Design requirements, and AS 4282:1997 Control of the Obtrusive Effects of Outdoor Lighting.
+The Lighting Design Documentation is to be in accordance with: i) The Approved PoD: Lighting Management Plan, revision F, prepared by WSP, dated 12.05.2017; ii) The relevant Technical Criteria of the Approved PoD; iii) Brisbane City Plan 2014 Infrastructure Design Planning Scheme Policy; and iv) The Approved IMP, or an amended IMP approved under condition 88, titled Compliance Assessment - Amended Infrastructure Master Plan. a) Prior to commencing Public Realm Works for the relevant Precinct or Sub-precinct b) Install the lighting in accordance with the Lighting Design Documentation approved under part a) of this condition. b) Prior to the commencing use for the relevant Precinct or Sub-precinct